SimYunSup/bylinecms/README.md

 </details>

 ## Design Goals
-1. We'd like to create an extensible, plugin-based framework for our headless CMS that will allow users to easily create admin dashboards and serialization frameworks for front-end clients.
+1. We aim to create an extensible, plugin-based framework for our headless CMS — enabling users to easily build custom admin dashboards and UI rendering frameworks for front-end clients.

 2. We'd like to create an immutable 'versioned-by-default' document store; which means document history by default, and tombstones (soft deletes) by default (including user restoration of tombstoned documents).